-This involves the forearm muscles and tendons that travel from your inside elbow “funny bone” to your hand and fingers.
+This involves the forearm muscles and tendons that travel from your inside elbow (“funny bone” side) to your hand and fingers.
 These muscles are used in bending your wrist in the direction of your palm as well as twisting motions of your wrist, hence the connection to golf.

-Symptoms may include reduced grip strength as well as pain close to your funny bone.
-People whose work involves repeated wrist flexion or “twisting”, or forearm pronation (ie. turning your palm in and downwards) often get golfer’s elbow.
+Symptoms may include reduced grip strength as well as pain close to and below your funny bone.
+If your work includes bending your wrist often, twisting or forearm pronation (ie. turning your palm in and downwards) this may be one of the reasons you have golfer’s elbow.

-- Golfer’s elbow stretch: Hold your arm out in front of you palm facing up and gently pull your hand and fingers down and back towards your body using your other hand until you feel a slight stretch.
-Hold for 30 seconds and repeat twice
+- Stretch it: Hold your arm out in front of you with your palm facing up and gently pull your hand and fingers down and back towards your body using your other hand until you feel a slight pull.
+Hold this position for 30 seconds and repeat twice

-- Golfer’s elbow strengthening: Place your palm facing up on a table surface.
-Extend your wrist to lift your palm off the table towards the ceiling.
+- Strengthen it: Place your palm facing up on a table surface.
+Bend your wrist to lift your palm off the table towards the ceiling.
 Hold for 2 seconds and repeat 10 times.
-You can also add weight for added resistance to this exercise by holding a water bottle
+You can also add weight for added resistance to this exercise by holding a water bottle or hammer

-- Tennis elbow strengthening: Hold your arm out in front of you palm facing down and gently pull your hand and fingers down and back towards you using your other hand until you feel a slight stretch.
-Hold for 30 seconds and repeat twice
+- Strengthen it: Hold your arm out in front of you with your palm facing down and gently pull your hand and fingers down and back towards you using your other hand until you feel a slight pull.
+Hold this stretch for 30 seconds and repeat twice

-- Tennis elbow extension: Place your palm facing down on a table surface.
-Extend your wrist to lift your hand off the table towards the ceiling.
-Hold for 2 seconds and repeat 10 times
+- Extension stretch: Place your palm facing down on a table surface.
+Bend your wrist to lift your hand up and off the table towards the ceiling.
+Hold the position for 2 seconds and repeat 10 times

-- Grip Strengthening: Hold a squishy ball or “stress ball” in your hand and gently squeeze.
-Hold for 2 seconds and repeat 10 times.
-This exercise is helpful for both tennis elbow and golfer’s elbow
+Hold a squishy ball or “stress ball” in your hand and gently squeeze.
+Squeeze the ball for 2 seconds and repeat 10 times.
+This exercise is helpful if you have either tennis elbow and golfer’s elbow

-- Strength Exercise: Another strengthening exercises you can do is called the “hammer exercise”.
-Hold the handle of the hammer and rest your forearm and hand on a flat surface.
+Another strengthening exercises you can do is called the “hammer exercise”.
+Hold the handle of the hammer and rest your forearm and hand on a flat surface, palm up.
 Slowly rotate the hammer towards the centre of your body, turning the direction of your palm downwards.
 Then slowly reverse the motion, rotating the hammer outwards.
 Repeat 10 times for each direction